 Q: How long does it take to have a work of art authenticated and how much will the process cost me?

-Answer: I'm afraid that the simple answer is the same as an unknown length of a piece of string and it just takes as long as it takes.
+Answer: I'm afraid that the simple answer is the same as knowing the unknown length of a piece of string and it just takes as long as it takes.

-Every project and investigation is entirely different from the next and presents us with completely different sets factors and indeed, problems.
-Each needs to be addressed and eventually understood or overcome.
+Every project and investigation is entirely different from the next one and presents us with completely different sets of challenges, factors and indeed, problems.
+Each needs to be addressed separately and eventually unravelled, understood and overcome.

 Other cases can take a great deal more time, particularly when you have no reliable provenance or accurate and traceable family history attached to the piece to back up its legitimacy claim.
 And be aware that archives that exist for foreign historical artists, are not only in their own country of origin, in the main, but that the documents and information are in the language of that country.
 So we have to work multilingually.

-Research in some cases, may have to be physically conducted abroad, particularly with major works purportedly by Old and Modern masters.
-But that is no problem when we have bases in The UK and Europe.
+Research in many cases therefore, has to be physically conducted abroad, particularly with major works purportedly by Old and Modern masters.
+But that is no problem when we have bases in the UK and Europe.

 Q: What then is the process of authentication?

-Answer: We work together in logical and progressive stages.
+Answer: We will work together with you in logical and progressive stages.

-First we will make that basic professional assessment of the workof art to judge its viability and balance either to continue and progress with it as a project.
+First we will make that basic professional assessment of the workof art to judge its viability and balance either to continue and progress with it as a project or not.

-After the initial pre authentication assessment, the client should then know what the realities are and can get a measure of the financial outlay that is required to get to the next stage.
-Then make a personal and rational judgment based on all the facts put before them.
+After the initial pre authentication assessment, the client should then know what the realities are and can get a measure of the financial outlay required to get to the next stage.
+Then they can make a personal and rational judgment based on all the facts put before them.

-The preliminary assessment can save a great deal of money, rather that heading into the authentication processes full tilt and without any resonable notion of its success possibilities.
+So the preliminary assessment can save you a great deal of money and heartache, rather that heading into the authentication processes full tilt and without any resonable notion of its success possibilities.

-We retain the absolute right to refuse to proceed with any project and the absolute right to quit a project if there are factors of illegality that emerge.
+Freemanart reserve the absolute right to refuse to proceed with any project and the absolute right to quit a project, if there are factors of illegality, deception or collusion that emerge.
 Including deliberate misinformation or malfeasance.

 Q: Why are you not a free service?

 Unlike many web sites, Freemanart have no sponsors cluttering things up.
-There are no pop ups, no banners and certainly no advertisers allowed.
+There are no pop ups, no banners and certainly no advertisers allowed on it.

-We make nothing from maintaining it for those interested in the web site, unlike most.
+We therefore make nothing from maintaining it for those interested in the web site, unlike most others.

 question goes straight back to those of you who expect something for nothing.